devanshimirchandani/devanshimirchandani.github.io/content/resume/industry-experience/index.md

 {{< figArray subfolder="biokind" figCaption="Meeting with the ALS Association" >}}

 As part of my research with Biokind Analytics, I collaborated on a project analysing patient data provided by the [ALS Association](https://www.als.org/support/states/texas), focusing on the state of Texas.
-Due to the nature of ALS — <ins>a disease that is difficult to characterise, predict, and cure</ins>, our goal was to develop a profile of **socioeconomic** and **geographic** factors *influencing* ALS care in Texas.
+Due to the nature of ALS — a disease that is difficult to characterise, predict, and cure, our goal was to develop a profile of **socioeconomic** and **geographic** factors *influencing* ALS care in Texas.

 Using `R`, we employed statistical methods, including `t-tests` and `regression analysis`, to examine variables such as `income`, `age`, and `geographical location`.
 We analysed veteran and *non*-veteran populations, clinic usage, and travel distances to treatment centers.
 Key findings included significant differences in age distributions between veterans and non-veterans, as well as regional patterns highlighting disparities in access to care.

 This research provided valuable insights, contributing to **targeted recommendations** for improving resource allocation and patient support.

 ---------------------------------------------------------------------------------------------------------------------